Linear Probes Detect Task Format, Not Reasoning Mode in Language Model Hidden States

 Article Excerpt

 From source RSS / original summaryarXiv:2606.
-02907v1 Announce Type: new Abstract: Linear probing of large language model (LLM) hidden states is widely used to claim that models learn distinct representations for different reasoning types.
+02907v1 Announce Type: new Abstract: Linear probing of (LLM) hidden states is widely used to claim that models learn distinct representations for different reasoning types.
 We test this by probing Qwen3-14B on three benchmarks spanning the classical trichotomy: LogiQA 2.
 0 (deductive), ARC-Challenge (inductive), and $\alpha$NLI (abductive).
 At layer 32 of 40, linear probes achieve 100\% cross-validated accuracy with well-separated geometry (intrinsic dimensionalities: 20.
 6, 28.

 5, 33.
 6; convex hull contamination $\leq$1.
 5\%).
 However, this separation is entirely driven by format confounds.
 Residualizing source identity, option count, and response length reduces accuracy to chance.
 Trace-anchor similarity indicates largely shared reasoning across tasks (42.
 5\% agreement vs. \ 33.
 3\% chance), and causal steering with random controls ($n=20$) shows no functional link between geometry and reasoning mode ($p=0.
 286$).